 - Steel fibers are always evenly distributed throughout the floor while wire mesh and rebar often ends up at the wrong elevation as it gets stepped on or knocked out of position during construction.

-- Reduced time and labor.
+- Using steel fibers reduces time and labor.
 Your job can proceed faster by eliminating the time and expense of placing rebar or wire mesh.

 There is often as much or more concrete on the outside of a warehouse/distribution center as there is on the inside.
 This square footage is utilized for dock aprons, loading pads, and parking.
 Steel fiber reinforced concrete (SFRC) is beneficial in this space as it improves impact resistance, durability, and crack control.